-YSWPCS has a home visit program.
-In order to foster a strong and cooperative home-school relationship, teachers will make home visits to as many families as time allows.
-This is an opportunity for our children to forge stronger bonds with their teachers.
+In order to foster a strong and cooperative home-school relationship, teachers will contact families and arrange meetings outside of school as time allows.
+This is an opportunity for our children to forge stronger bonds with their teachers, not to impede on your personal lives.

 It also provides a chance for parents and guardians to visit with teachers in a more social and relaxed atmosphere.
-Please be assured that the teaching staff will do their best to visit every family at least once during these crucial elementary school years.